mutex023/dhARMa/src/14-bootloader-durga/README.txt

 2. usr1 led = 1; UART init has finished successfully
 3. usr2 led = 1; Stage1 loading sucessful
 3. usr3 led = toggles; Stage2 loading complete and durga has booted fully
-4. UART output = 'IRQ - hh:mm:ss - x' -- keeps printing every sec
+4. UART output = 'RTC - hh:mm:ss - x' -- keeps printing every sec, once the rtc handler is registered from durga.c.
-   implies, RTC and interrupt handlers are functional
+   This implies that the RTC and interrupt handlers are functional